Plan your day trip to Pisa, Italy – Pisa, Italy, day trip itinerary and tips

 They were discovered when the frescoes that survived the Pisa firebombing in World War II were removed for restoration.
 These sketches were also removed so they could be preserved in the museum

 You can buy entrance tickets for the Field of Miracles monuments up to 20 days in advance and up to the day before your visit.
 You can cancel or change your reservation up until 24 hours before your visit; your credit card won’t be charged until the day of.

 If you have purchased a ticket to any other Field of Miracles monuments you can use that ticket to get into the cathedral at any time on the day of your visit; however, if you only want to see the cathedral (again, for free) you will need to get a fixed time free pass from the ticket office on site.

 The cathedral interior recently underwent a four-year restoration project that was completed in time for the 900th anniversary of the cathedral’s consecration in September 1118.

-We discovered that, though the area around the Field of Miracles is swamped with tourists, very few are actually going into any of the sites that require a ticket, except the cathedral since it is free.
+We discovered that, though the area around the Field of Miracles was swamped with tourists, very few were actually going into any of the sites that require a ticket, except the cathedral since it is free.